bizzy-coding/bizzy-coding/README.md

 - 📫 How to reach me: bizzycoding@gmail.com
 - 💜 Follow me on instagram: https://www.instagram.com/bizzy_coding/

+##Welcome to my personal projects

+- This github account is a place to store all my personal projects
+- Web Development is my profession, and coding is my hobby

 <!---
 bizzy-coding/bizzy-coding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.